humansdotai/docs-humans/ecosystem/gov/governance.md

 #### Quorum

-Quorum is defined as the minimum percentage of voting power that needs to be casted on a proposal for the result to be valid.
+A quorum is defined as the minimum percentage of voting power that needs to be cast on a proposal for the result to be valid.

 #### Threshold

-Threshold is defined as the minimum proportion of `Yes` votes (excluding `Abstain` votes) for the proposal to be accepted.
+A threshold represents the minimum proportion of `Yes` votes (excluding `Abstain` votes) for the proposal to be accepted.

 Initially, the threshold is set at 50% with a possibility to veto if more than 1/3rd of votes (excluding `Abstain` votes) are `NoWithVeto` votes.
-This means that proposals are accepted if the proportion of `Yes` votes (excluding `Abstain` votes) at the end of the voting period is superior to 50% and if the proportion of `NoWithVeto` votes is inferior to 1/3 (excluding `Abstain` votes).
+This means that proposals are accepted if the proportion of `Yes` votes (excluding `Abstain` votes) at the end of the voting period is more than 50% and if the proportion of `NoWithVeto` votes is less than 1/3 (excluding `Abstain` votes).

 #### Inheritance

 If a delegator does not vote, it will inherit its validator vote.

-* If the delegator votes before its validator, it will not inherit from the validator's vote.
+* If the delegator votes before his validator, he will not inherit the validator's vote.
-* If the delegator votes after its validator, it will override its validator vote with its own.
-If the proposal is urgent, it is possible that the vote will close before delegators have a chance to react and override their validator's vote.
-This is not a problem, as proposals require more than 2/3rd of the total voting power to pass before the end of the voting period.
+* If the delegator votes after his validator, he will override his validator's vote with his own.
+* If the proposal is urgent, the vote may close before the delegators have a chance to react and override their validator's vote.
+This is not an issue because proposals require more than 2/3rd of the total voting power to pass before the end of the voting period.
 If more than 2/3rd of validators collude, they can censor the votes of delegators anyway.

 #### Validator’s punishment for non-voting